arpithaar/creative_automation_poc/README.md

 ### System Design Overview

-> **Note**: If the Mermaid diagrams below don't render in your Markdown preview, the visual diagrams are available in the development environment.
+> **Note**: If the Mermaid diagrams below don't render in your Markdown viewer, they will display properly on GitHub, GitLab, VS Code with Mermaid extensions, or other Mermaid-compatible viewers.

 ```mermaid
 graph TB